ga-curriculum/github-collaboration/fork-method-merge-conflicts/README.md

 Automatic merge failed; fix conflicts and then commit the result.
 ```

-Now, our merge conflict has made its way to our local repo, where we can fix it.
+Now, our merge conflict has made its way to our ***local repo***, where we can fix it.

 The error message points out a merge conflict in the `merge-conflicts.md` file.
 To proceed, we need to fix those conflicts and then commit the result.

 Before continuing, take a quick breather.
 Merge conflicts can be tricky to resolve.
 Take your time and make sure you understand the changes that are in conflict.
 Running `git status` along the way will show you the files with a merge conflict, along with the VS code user interface.
 This will help you keep track of the files you need to resolve.

-Before going any further, close any open file tabs in VS Code and run the `git status` command, and let's observe what we see.
+Before going any further, close any open file tabs in VS Code, run the `git status` command, and let's observe what we see.

 ![The VS Code UI, using various methods to inform us of our conflicted code.](./assets/vs-code-conflicts.png)